Global Entropy Solutions and Newtonian Limit for the Relativistic Euler Equations: Newtonian Limit

-Therefore, the weak entropy dissipation measures \eqref{entdiss} are compact in $H^{-1}_{\loc}$.
+Therefore, the sequence of weak entropy dissipation measures in \eqref{entdiss} is compact in $H^{-1}_{\loc}$.
 We have therefore shown the compactness of the weak entropy dissipation measures \eqref{entdiss} such that the entropy functions are either convex or concave.
 Applying the div-curl lemma in the standard way, as in the proof of Theorem \ref{thm:relativisticcompactness}, we deduce the commutation relation

 for all such weak entropy pairs.

 We recall now that a weak entropy for the classical Euler equations \eqref{eq:classical-Eulerexplicitdependence} is convex (respectively concave) if the generating test function is also convex (respectively concave).
 As the linear span of convex functions and concave functions is dense in our space of test functions, we argue by density to conclude that the commutation relation also holds for the kernels themselves: